alastairgarner/Masters_Thesis/thesis.md

 ## The premotor connectome

 To understand how distinct behaviours are encoded by the nervous system, those premotor neurons identified as necessary for behaviour should also be described in terms of their anatomic connectivity.
 Accordingly, a premotor connectome has recently been completed for a single abdominal segment of the larval nervous system, through reconstruction of all 60 MNs and 236 PMNs in a ssTEM volume [@Zarin2019a].
 They used this connectome to develop a model network, whose connectivity matched their anatomical data.
 The model generated patterns of motor activity that were comparable to *in vivo* patterns of muscle contraction, for both forward and backward peristalsis.
-Further, they showed that the modelled PMNs display temporal patterns of activity that match those recorded in actual larvae, including the aforementioned iIN-1 [@Hasegawa2016].
+Further, they showed that the modelled PMNs display temporal patterns of activity that match those recorded in actual larvae, including the previously discussed iIN-1 neuron [@Hasegawa2016].
 This data suggests that the organisation of directly premotor circuitry is sufficient to coordinate two different patterns of muscle activation [@Zarin2019a].

 One interesting question is whether or not these 236 PMNs are sufficient to coordinate the performance of nocifensive behaviours.
 However, this dataset cannot answer this question without a corresponding profile of motor or muscle activity for nocifensive behaviour.
 In lieu of this, we can perform functional assays to implicate premotor populations in the performance of nocifensive behaviours, then refer to their connectivity to hypothesise the functional role of these neurons.